RioMando/liri-node-app/README.md

 # liri
 ##Language Interpretation and Recognition Interface.

-This app takes from the promp window one of the nex four options and gives you:
+This app takes from the promp window one of the next four options and gives you: